ameier38/infrastructure/1-identity/README.md

-# Identity Stack
+# Identity
 Pulumi project to manage identity resources.

 ## Setup
-1. Create `identity-deployer` role in AWS console with the following managed policies:
+1. Create a role `identity-deployer` with the following managed policies:
     - `IAMFullAccess`
     - `AWSKeyManagementServicePowerUser`